-'s "anti-government position" and "ferocious and apparently continuing campaign" against the government's legitimacy.
+Crikey contacted Mitchell for a response to the Australian Financial Review‘s Laura Tingle who, in her column today, wrote of The Australian‘s “anti-government position” and “ferocious and apparently continuing campaign” against the government’s legitimacy.

 Mitchell told Crikey Tingle was the biased one during the campaign, dismissing her as a “Ruddite”.
 But Tingle says even journalists from within the News Limited bunker have congratulated her for the stance.

 As Tingle recites, Greens leader Bob Brown was angered by the coverage: “[The paper] sees itself as a determinant of democracy in Australia.
 It believes it has replaced the people and it’s time to bell the cat.
 It’s stepped out of the role of the fourth estate to think it’s the determinant of who has seats in the parliament, and it needs to be taken on.”

-delivered an extraordinary spray via its editorial yesterday:
+In response, The Australian delivered an extraordinary spray via its editorial yesterday: